 11.1 Digital Infrastructure

-We use third party services to access required digital infrastructure related to our activities and operations.
-This includes, for example, hosting and storage services from specialized providers.
+We use services from specialized third parties to make use of required digital infrastructure in connection with our activities and operations.
+This includes, for example, hosting and storage services from selected providers.

 We use in particular: